BrianHHough/Real-Estate-Marketplace/README.md

 Some companies and governments around the globe have already implemented blockchain technology for the title management process.
 Ghanaian blockchain company Bitland has been working on a solution for Ghana, where it is estimated that almost 80% of land is unregistered, according to Forbes.
 Those that possess unregistered land find it more difficult to prove legal ownership, increasing their exposure to the risk of land seizures or property theft.
 Bitland is seeking to create secure digital public records of ownership on its blockchain platform, with the aim of protecting land owners from title fraud.
 Bitland has expanded to operate in 7 African nations, India, and is also working with Native Americans in the US.

 ## Project Scope
-This project involves minting a tokens to represent the title to the properties, first by verifying ownership of the property on the blockchain and then using zk-SNARKs to create a verification system for proving ownership of the title to the property without revealing that specific information on the property.
+This project involves minting a token to represent the title to the properties, first by verifying ownership of the property on the blockchain and then using zk-SNARKs to create a verification system for proving ownership of the title to the property without revealing that specific information on the property.
 After verification, it is placed on a blockchain market place (OpenSea) for others to purchase.

 # Project Resources